conduktor/conduktor-docs/docs/gateway/concepts/01-Clients.md

 <u>_Note on the password :_</u>

-It must contain a token that can be obtained by the Gateway admin via the REST API as follows:
+It must contain a token that is obtained by a Gateway admin via the REST API as follows:

 ```bash
  curl \                                                                                                   --silent \